-- (a) each individual who, in respect of the Company, during any part of the most recently completed financial year, served as either the CEO or CFO, including an individual performing functions similar to a CEO or CFO; - (b) in respect of the Company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed financial year whose total compensation was more than \$150,000, for that financial year; and - (c) each individual who would be a NEO under paragraph (b) but for the fact that the individual was not an executive officer of the Company, and was not acting in a similar capacity, at the end of that financial year.
+- (a) each individual who, in respect of the Company, during any part of the most recently completed financial year, served as either the CEO or Chief Financial Officer ("CFO"), including an individual performing functions similar to a CEO or CFO; - (b) in respect of the Company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed financial year whose total compensation was more than \$150,000, for that financial year; and - (c) each individual who would be a NEO under paragraph (b) but for the fact that the individual was not an executive officer of the Company, and was not acting in a similar capacity, at the end of that financial year.

-At December 31, 2023, the NEOs of the Company were Peter Dembicki, President, CEO and a director, Stacy Rowa, CFO, and Christian Rio, SVP, Exploration.
-The directors of the Company who were not NEOs during fiscal 2023 were Antonio Arribas, Ivan Bebek, Steve Cook, Jeffrey R. Mason, Christina Strashek and Paul Sun.
+During the financial year ended December 31, 2024, the NEOs of the Company were Peter Dembicki, President, CEO and a director, Stacy Rowa, CFO, and Christian Rios, SVP, Exploration.
+The directors of the Company who were not NEOs during fiscal 2024 were Antonio Arribas, Ivan Bebek, Jeffrey R. Mason, Christina Strashek, Paul Sun and Steve Cook, who retired from his director role on August 7, 2024.